by Texas Homesteader ~

 Salt/Pepper

-(full recipe is below)
+(full printable recipe is below)

 How To Prepare Fresh Okra For The Freezer